felipebrunet/btcpayposicripto/README.md

 ENGLISH:
 Point of Sale App for BTCPay server stores.
-Any merchant running his/her own bitcoin node can start up a BTCPay server (via clearnet or Tor) and use this app to start receiving payments on any android device.
+Any merchant running his/her own bitcoin node (with Umbrel, Raspiblitz, Mynode, Raspibolt, etc) can start up a BTCPay server (via clearnet or Tor) and use this app to start receiving payments on any android device.
 This removes any third party.
 Merchants can now accept:
 - Bitcoin onchain (above certain value, can be configured)
 - Bitcoin Lightning invoice